Highland County, Ohio: School districts

 Highland County is home to five school districts: Greenfield Exempted Village Schools in Greenfield, Hillsboro City Schools in Hillsboro, Fairfield Local School District in Leesburg, Bright Local School District in Mowrystown, and Lynchburg-Clay Local School District in Lynchburg.

 Additionally, these districts have territory in the county: Eastern Local School District, East Clinton Local School District, and Adams County/Ohio Valley Local School District.

+Transportation

+Airports

+The Highland County Airport is located 3 nmi southeast of Hillsboro's central business district.

 Libraries

 The Highland County District Library is the public library system serving Highland County, Ohio.
 The main library is in Hillsboro, with four branches located in Greenfield, Leesburg, Lynchburg, and Rocky Fork.
 The library is a member of the SEO Consortium which allows patrons access to over 6.9 million items owned by member libraries.